jaybrecht/ariac_ros2/docs/competition/challenges.md

         order_id: 'MMB30H57'
 ```

-## High Priority Orders
+## High-priority Orders

-The high priority orders challenge simulates a high priority order that must be completed before a low priority order.
-The high priority order must be completed and  submitted before the low priority order.
+The high-priority orders challenge simulates an order that must be completed before a low-priority order.
+The high-priority order must be completed and  submitted before the low-priority order.

-The goal of this challenge is to test the ability of the competitors' control system to prioritize the high priority order over the low priority order.
+The goal of this challenge is to test the ability of the competitors' control system to prioritize  high-priority orders over low-priority orders.
 This may require switching from kitting to assembly or vice versa.
 This may also require switching from one kitting task to another kitting task or switching from one assembly task to another assembly task.

-### Example
+### High-priority Orders Example

-To specify a high priority order, the `priority` field is set to `true` in the order configuration file.
+To specify a high-priority order, the `priority` field is set to `true` in the order configuration file.
 The example below shows a high priority order with the order ID `MMB30H57` and a low priority order with the order ID `MMB30H58`.

 ```yaml
 orders: